 Maintenance treatment of opioid dependence and should be used as part of a complete treatment plan to include counseling and psychosocial support.

 Not appropriate as an analgesic.
 Hypersensitivity reactions, bronchospasm, angioneurotic edema, and anaphylactic shock reported.
 May precipitate opioid withdrawal signs and symptoms if administered before the agonist effects of the opioid have subsided.
+Avoid with severe hepatic impairment; caution in patients with moderate hepatic impairment who have initiated treatment on a buprenorphine product without naloxone.
 May impair mental/physical abilities.
 May produce orthostatic hypotension in ambulatory patients.
-Caution with debilitated patients, myxedema or hypothyroidism, adrenal cortical insufficiency (eg, Addison's disease), CNS depression or coma, toxic psychoses, prostatic hypertrophy, urethral stricture, acute alcoholism, delirium tremens, kyphoscoliosis, hepatic impairment, and in elderly.
+Caution with debilitated patients, myxedema or hypothyroidism, adrenal cortical insufficiency (eg, Addison's disease), CNS depression or coma, toxic psychoses, prostatic hypertrophy, urethral stricture, acute alcoholism, delirium tremens, kyphoscoliosis, and in elderly.
 Buprenorphine: Potential for abuse.
 Significant respiratory depression reported; caution with compromised respiratory function.
 To manage overdose, higher than normal doses and repeated administration of naloxone may be necessary.
 Accidental pediatric exposure can cause fatal respiratory depression.
 Chronic use produces physical dependence.
-Cytolytic hepatitis and hepatitis with jaundice reported; obtain LFTs prior to initiation and periodically thereafter.
+Cytolytic hepatitis and hepatitis with jaundice reported.
 If a hepatic event is suspected, biological and etiological evaluation is recommended; careful discontinuation may be needed depending on the case.
 Caution with preexisting liver enzyme abnormalities, hepatitis B or C infection, use with other potentially hepatotoxic drugs, and ongoing injecting drug use.
 Neonatal abstinence syndrome reported when used during pregnancy.
-May elevate CSF pressure; caution with head injury, intracranial lesions, and other circumstances when cerebrospinal pressure may be increased.
+May elevate CSF pressure; caution with head injury, intracranial lesions, and other circumstances when CSF pressure may be increased.
 May produce miosis and changes in consciousness level that may interfere with patient evaluation.
 May increase intracholedochal pressure; caution with biliary tract dysfunction.
 May obscure diagnosis or clinical course of patients with acute abdominal conditions.

-Headache, withdrawal syndrome, pain, N/V, insomnia, sweating, constipation, abdominal pain, vasodilation, chills, asthenia, infection, rhinitis, back pain, diarrhea.
+Headache, withdrawal syndrome, pain, N/V, insomnia, sweating, constipation, abdominal pain, vasodilation.

 Category C, caution in nursing.